-- Certification Records-Districts should retain certification records for teachers, principals, and other certified administrators and staff.
-Teacher and administrator certificates must be submitted to the county school superintendent when an employee is hired.
-Accounting Responsibility Program districts do not need to submit certificates to the county school superintendent.
-A.R.S. §§15-302(A)(9), 15-502(B), and 15-914.01(H) - 3.
+- 2. Certification Records-Districts should retain certification records for teachers, principals, and other certified administrators and staff.
+Districts must submit teacher and administrator certificates to the county school superintendent when an employee is hired.
+Districts approved to assume accounting responsibility as authorized by A.R.S. §15-914.01 do not need to submit certificates to the county school superintendent.
+A.R.S. §\$15-302(A)(9), 15-502(B), and 15-914.01(I). - 3.
 Employment Eligibility Verification (Form I-9)-Districts must ensure that an Employment Eligibility Verification, Form I-9, provided by the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services, is completed for any person hired after November 6, 1986.
 Districts must retain the completed form and any supporting eligibility documentation.
-If employment eligibility documents carry an expiration date, districts are responsible for reverifying employment eligibility.
-In addition, for any person hired after December 31, 2007, districts must verify employment eligibility through the E-Verify program operated by the U.S. Department of Homeland Security and the Social Security Administration.
+If employment eligibility documents carry an expiration date, districts are responsible for reverifying employment eligibility. - In addition, A.R.S. §23-214 requires that for any person hired after December 31, 2007, districts must verify employment eligibility through the E-Verify program operated by the U.S. Department of Homeland Security.
 Districts must either record the E-Verify case verification number on the Form I-9 or print the case details and keep it with the Form I-9. - 4.
 Federal and State Withholding Allowance Certificates (W-4 and A-4 forms)-Districts should obtain completed W-4 and A-4 forms from employees before the first payroll payment is made.
-If a completed W-4 form has not been submitted before the end of the first payroll period, federal income tax should be withheld at the single rate with no withholding allowances.
-If a completed A-4 form has not been submitted, state income tax should be withheld at the rate prescribed by the Arizona Department of Revenue (ADOR).
-The W-4 and A-4 forms remain in effect until new forms are submitted. - 5.
-Voluntary Deduction Authorizations-Voluntary deductions may be withheld at employees' request for items such as additional insurance or charitable contributions.
-Governing boards may also allow employees to participate in federal retirement or deferred compensation plans as provided in 26 United States Code § §401(a), 403(b), and 457(b).
+If employees have not submitted a completed W-4 form before the end of the first payroll period, districts should withhold federal income tax at the single rate with no withholding allowances.
+If employees have not submitted a completed A-4 form, districts should withhold State income tax at the Arizona Department of Revenue's (ADOR) prescribed rate.
+The W-4 and A-4 forms remain in effect until employees submit new forms. - 5.
+Voluntary Deduction Authorizations-Districts should retain a voluntary deduction authorization form to support each voluntary deduction, and it will remain in effect until the employee submits a new form or a written request canceling the deduction.
+Districts may withhold voluntary deductions at the employees' request for items such as additional insurance or charitable contributions.
+Governing boards may also allow employees to participate in federal retirement or deferred compensation plans as provided in 26 United States Code §§401(a), 403(b), and 457(b).
 Districts must withhold the requested amount and transfer such contributions to the fund manager within 10 working days after each payroll date.
-Contributions transferred after that date must include a penalty of 6 percent a year for each day the contributions are late, which is to be paid by the district.
-A.R.S. §15-121 A voluntary deduction authorization form should be retained to support each voluntary deduction and remain in effect until a new one is prepared or a written request canceling the deduction is received. - 6.
-Loyalty Oath-Each employee must take and subscribe to the oath prescribed for public officers pursuant to A.R.S. §38-231, and a copy of the acknowledged oath must be retained. - 7.
-A.R.S. §15-512 Fingerprint Certification Form-Personnel, whether paid or unpaid, as described in A.R.S. §15-512(A), must be fingerprinted and submit a notarized form, provided by the district, indicating whether they are awaiting trial on, have ever been convicted of, or have ever admitted to committing any of the criminal offenses listed in A.R.S. §15-512(D).
-Districts may release the information obtained as a result of the fingerprint check to any other district. - 8.
-Background Investigation Forms-Districts should retain the completed forms developed by the governing board in accordance with A.R.S. §15-512(F).
-Districts may release the information obtained as a result of the background investigation to any other public school.
+Contributions transferred after that date must include a penalty of 6 percent a year for each day the contributions are late, which the district will pay.
+A.R.S. §15-121.

+- 6. Loyalty Oath-Each employee must take and subscribe to the oath prescribed for public officers pursuant to A.R.S. §38-231, and districts must retain a copy of the acknowledged oath. - 7.
+Fingerprint Clearance Card/Certification Form-Districts should retain copies of fingerprint clearance cards or fingerprint certification forms.

+Certificated personnel, as described in A.R.S. §15-203, must maintain a valid fingerprint clearance card during the valid period of their certificate.
+A.R.S. §15-534